feddelegrand7/ddplot/README.md

 <!-- badges: start -->
 <!-- badges: end -->

 `ddplot` is a package that allows you to create D3 based SVG graphics using a simple R API.
-For now the package is experimental and has a limited number of graphics (more will be added in the future), therefore, it is not meant to be used in production.

 ## Installation